Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/ADLS Security.md

 When you define an owner for the ADLS service in Azure, that owner is automatically granted 'superuser' (full) access to manage the ADLS resource in Azure *AND* full access to the data.

-To allow access to other services such as Databricks or Azure Data Factory, use security principles.
-Access for users can be done using Azure Active Directory security groups.

 RBAC uses role assignments to effectively apply sets of permissions to security principals.

 Any other RBAC role other than owner needs the data access specifically assigned via ACLs